-Not every screen-handling variable has a corresponding IOIS node.
-Also, only the nodes in the IOIS array that correspond to screen-handling variables specified in the X
+Not every screen-handling variable has a

+IOIS array that correspond to screen-handling

+variables specified in the X input variable are created.

-Output Variables: See ENS^%ZISS: A subset of the output variables returned by ENS^%ZISS:
+Output Variables: See ENS^% ZISS: A subset of the output variables returned by variable.

-Set Up Screen-handling Variables API are returned by ENDR^%ZISS, depending on what screen-handling variables are requested in the X input variable.
+ENS^%ZISS: Set Up Screen-handling Variables API are returned by ENDR^%ZISS, depending on what screen-handling variables are requested in the X input handling variables and other terminal type attributes.